On Being Rooted — Lessons from a Windy Day in the Forest

 The Storm

 The other day, my partner and I went for a walk in a forest overlooking the Elbe River in Germany, near where I live.
 It was quite a wild, windy day, and the wind was tearing through the tree canopies, making loud sounds like crashing waves at a wild ocean.
-We wondered whether it was really wise to be out in the forest at all — but well, we were already in it.
+We wondered whether it was really wise to be out in the forest at all — but well, we were already in it, so we kept going.

-They were mainly large trees with thick trunks, and we found a spot by a huge one to wait it out.
-I leaned against the tree trunk, feeling safe (I’m a bit of a chicken with these things, I have to admit).
+They were mainly large trees with thick trunks, and as the winds got even stronger, we found a spot by a huge one to wait it out.
+I leaned gently against the tree trunk, feeling its sturdy safety (I’m a bit of a chicken in that regard, I have to admit).
 It was surprisingly calm — like we had entered into a still bubble.
-I leaned back against the sturdy trunk; it was about three times my size.
-It felt strong and steady and almost seemed to radiate out its protection.
+So I rested back some more; it was about three times my size, and it felt strong and steady and seemed to radiate out its protection.

-As my back relaxed into it, I started to feel the smallest movements in the tree — a subtle swaying and squeaking with the wind that ran through the trunk and up into the branches above.
+As my back relaxed into it, I started to feel the smallest creaking movements in the tree — a subtle swaying and squeaking with the wind that ran through its trunk.

 The tree’s quiet teaching

-It moved me to feel this.
-Even though it’s logical, I guess because the tree was so huge, some part of me had assumed it was standing still.
+It surprised and touched me deeply to feel this movement, even though it’s logical that it has to move to withstand such a strong storm.
+I guess because the tree was so huge, some part of me had assumed it was just standing still.
 But no — it was doing its own dance with the wind.
-Just being with what was happening — firmly planted in the ground while the thinner branches higher up bent over, clasping at their leaves.
-High above, the canopy was wild with movement, like a frothing ocean.
+Just being with what was happening — firmly planted in the ground while the thinner branches high up bent over, clasping at their leaves.
+The canopy was wild with movement, and it sounded like a frothing ocean.

 I was thankful to receive this teaching, which has continued to weave its way into my life in surprising ways.